Netflix/falcor/README.md

 ## Introducing JSON Graph

-Almost every single application's domain model is a graph.
-Many application servers use JSON to send domain model objects over the wire.
+Nearly every application's domain model is graph.   however most application servers use JSON to send domain model objects over the wire.
 Converting graph data into JSON is a hazard, because JSON is heirarchical format.
+When you expand a graph into a tree, you get duplicates.